Rainland Fly Casters

 Programs

-The Rainland Fly Casters monthly meetings are at 6:45pm on the 3rd Thursday of each month at El Compadre restaurant in Warrenton, OR (119 S. Main Street).
+The Rainland Fly Casters monthly meetings are at 6:30pm on the 3rd Wednesday of each month at The Lovell Showroom @ The Fort George, 1483 Duane Street, Astoria, Oregon 97103.
 Programs at monthly meetings include presentations by speakers in the fly fishing industry on a variety of topics including fly fishing techniques, local fisheries, and domestic and international destinations and club member programs including "Tie with a Master" fly-tying demonstrations and trip reports.
 Programs are typically an hour long and begin around 7pm after the club agenda.
 For more info click here.

 Outings